CarVac/MeleeConchRuleset/ruleset.md

 Any Analog Inputs used to influence the Analog Trigger Outputs must have a resolution of at least 64 digital readout levels over the Input range.

-The Analog Inputs may be the analog part of a CADI but if the digital part of the CADI is used it must Influence only the same trigger's Digital Output.
+The Analog Input controlling an Analog Trigger Output may be the analog part of a CADI or Emulated CADI but if the digital part of the CADI is used it must Influence only the same trigger's Digital Output.

 yoshi mode okay? limit to 49 (z-lightshield)